Skip to main content

 Surgery for Gallbladder Cancer

-There are 2 general types of surgery for gallbladder cancer: potentially curative surgery (resectable and unresectable) and palliative surgery.
+There are 2 general approaches to surgery for gallbladder cancer:

 If potentially curative surgery is being considered, you may want to get a second opinion or even be referred to a large cancer center.
 Nearly all doctors agree that surgery offers the only realistic chance for curing people with gallbladder cancer.
 But there are differences of opinion about how advanced a gallbladder cancer can be and still be treatable with surgery.
 The surgery needed for gallbladder cancer is often complex and requires an experienced surgeon.
 These operations are most often done at major cancer centers.

 Palliative surgery is done to relieve symptoms pain or treat (or even prevent) complications, such as blockage of the bile ducts.
-This type of surgery is done when the cancer tumor is too widespread to be removed completely.
+This type of surgery is done when the cancer is too widespread to be removed completely.
 Palliative surgery is not expected to cure the cancer, but it can sometimes help a person feel better and can help them live longer.
-More detail is described in Palliative Therapy for Gallbladder Cancer.
+Learn more in Palliative Therapy for Gallbladder Cancer.

 Laparoscopy to plan for gallbladder cancer surgery